 value of in situ visualization for very large-scale scientific

 simulations, and we introduce the concept of explorable images

-as an alternative solution for very large-scale volume data visualization.
+as an alternative solution for very large-scale 3D field data visualization.

 The new visualization technologies my group introduces

 and more effectively communicate and share with others their findings using

 visual means.
 We are presently pursuing a series of usability studies